 - have current working knowledge of composting or worm farming, either composting at your own home or at a community garden

-- be willing and able to attend two full days of training
+- be willing and able to attend two full days of in-person training

 - be willing and able to complete 20 hours of volunteer work (within 12 months of completing the training) which promotes and assists composting in the community.